alf-tool/alf-core/README.md

 The Third Manifesto defines a series of prescriptions, proscriptions and very strong suggestions for designing a truly relational _language_, called a _D_, as an alternative to SQL for managing relational databases.
-This is far behind our objective with Alf, as we don't look at database aspects at all (persistence transactions, and so on.) and don't actually define a programming language either (only a small functional ruby DSL).
+This is far behind our objective with Alf, as we don't look at database aspects at all (persistence, transactions, and so on.) and don't actually define a programming language either (only a small functional ruby DSL).

-Alf must simply be interpreted as a ruby library implementing a variant of Date's and Darwen relational algebra.
+Alf must simply be interpreted as a ruby library implementing (a variant of) Date's and Darwen relational algebra.
 This library is designed as a set of operator implementations, that work as tuple iterators taking other tuple iterators as input.
 Under the pre-condition that you provide them _valid_ tuple iterators as input (no duplicates, no nil, + other preconditions on an operator basis), the result is a valid iterator as well.
-Unless explicitely stated otherwise, any behavior observed when not respecting these precondition rules, even interesting behavior, is not guaranteed and can change with tiny library version changes.
+Unless explicitely stated otherwise, any behavior observed when not respecting these preconditions, even an interesting behavior, is not guaranteed and can change with tiny version changes (see section about versioning policy at the end of this file).

 ### In ruby